RobinBrouwer/gritter/README.md

     - Added new version for the gritter jQuery plugin.
     - Added position option for your gritter messages.
+    - Locale isn't automatically generated.
+You need to use the gritter:locale generator.
     - Using SCSS image_path instead of ERB image_path inside the CSS.
     - Adding locale-based gflash messages got a bit easier.
     - Gritter now only works in Rails 3.1.
 You should check out the 'old' branch for other Rails versions.